 - Finalists are expected to attend the annual Awards Ceremony & Dinner at the close of the Awards Conference, and in the event that the project is named a Regional Winner, collect the award and give a short acceptance speech.

 - The honor of overall Best Tall Building “Worldwide”, is also judged based on the Finalist presentations at the Awards Conference.
 Once the jury determines the four Regional Winners, they are also judged against one another with the Overall Worldwide winner announced at the close of the Ceremony & Dinner.

 - Awards in some categories may not be conferred on an annual basis if the criteria cannot be clearly met or demonstrated.

 - If a juror is connected with a nominated project, he/she will not be involved in the judging of that category.

-- All submissions in this category will be featured in the highly acclaimed annual Best Tall Buildings book.
+- All submissions in this category are eligible to be featured in CTBUH’s annual Skyscrapers Book.